What is a Letter?

 2. Place Information On Both The Sender And Recipient

 If you want to make sure that the letter makes its way to the right hands and that the intended recipient knows who the letter is from, then the letter must contain information about both parties.
-Make sure to include the complete name and full address of both the sender and the recipient.
+Follow the appropriate letter format.
+Then, make sure to include the complete name and full address of both the sender and the recipient.
 Also, you'll want to put the exact date that points out when the letter was made.

 3. Start With A Proper Greeting